mttcohack/Unleashing-Productivity-with-Copilot/README.md

 ### Challenge 2

 **Task:**
-* Create a Microsoft Learn agent using Copilot Studio in Microsoft Teams
+* Create an agents using Copilot Studio in Microsoft Teams
-* The agent should utilise Microsoft Learn so your prompts can get completions from that library of resources.
+* The agent should have one or more sources where it will look for the source of information.
+You can add up to 20 sources.